matiassingers/awesome-readme/contributing.md

 Please ensure your pull request adheres to the following guidelines:

+- Your pull request is for a project readme.
 - Alphabetize your entry.
 - Search for previous suggestions before making a new one, as yours may be a duplicate.
 - Suggested READMEs should be visually appealing and unique.